MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/appx/Get-AppSharedPackageContainer.md

 ## PARAMETERS

 ### -AllUsers
 Unsupported.
-Will result in "A parameter cannot be found that matches parameter name" error.
+Will result in "-AllUsers functionality is not yet implemented" error.

 ```yaml
 Type: SwitchParameter